Increase Tool Life, Reduce Tool Wear [ Easy Guide ]

 1. Use the Right Feeds and Speeds

 I have to start right here with using the right feeds and speeds.
-I can’t help it–we sell a Feeds and Speeds Calculator (heck, it’s even on sale as I write this) that’s simply the best thing for feeds and speeds since sliced bread.
+I can’t help it–we sell a Feeds and Speeds Calculator that’s simply the best thing for feeds and speeds since sliced bread.
 There are a lot of ways to go wrong with Feeds and Speeds, even for experienced machinists:

 - If you’re thinking you can go by how the cut sounds, you’re making a big mistake.